 With a multi-speed setup, with a limited number of gears, there is a fundamental trade-off to be made:

-With today's 7, 8, 9, 10-speed cassettes, this is much less of an issue than it once was, though.
+With today's 7, 8, 9, 10, 11, 12-speed cassettes and internal-gear hubs with as many as 14 speeds, this is much less of an issue than it once was, though.

 Efficiency relates to how far/fast you can go with the least expenditure of energy.